The following frequently asked questions (FAQs) will help you understand how our program works – and why it is important!

 Along with these goals we strive to have the climbers understand that their God-given gifts also come with responsibilities and these include giving back to the community or striving to make a difference for others.
 During the program and throughout the year, we have included time activities for Climbers to serve others.
 We have offered service trips, and we have gleaned corn and other vegetables for one of the local food banks.
 We have sponsored shelter boxes in conjunction with the civic organizations.
 We have supported our troops overseas through care-packages and letters, and will continue to emphasize the need to give back.

-Is there any emphasis in using the gifts of these talented kids in their at-risk low opportunity environments to improve their existing environment or is the focus to get the kids out of their at-risk low opportunity environments by getting them into college with the hope that in the future these kids will return and give back once they have become successful by getting into college or in other ways of becoming successful using their gifts?
+Is there any emphasis in using the gifts of these talented kids in their underserved low opportunity environments to improve their existing environment or is the focus to get the kids out of their underserved low opportunity environments by getting them into college with the hope that in the future these kids will return and give back once they have become successful by getting into college or in other ways of becoming successful using their gifts?

 Climbers come from all over Virginia and their environments differ dramatically based on their locations.
 We have inner city students, and rural students, and the ages of the Climbers vary from 9 to 14 years old.
 Historically, the program has affected families, for example, when one mother saw what her child was able to achieve through Jacob’s Ladder, she decided to go to nursing school herself and became a nurse, thus breaking one cycle of poverty.
 We have former climbers who are now teachers and some have returned to teach in the summer program.
 Many of our Resident Advisors are former climbers who have completed at least one year of college.